-I picked up this camera along with a Topcon RE Auto in an eBay sale.
+I picked up this camera along with a Topcon RE Auto in an eBay sale for £25.

 To be honest, I don’t think the seller knew exactly what he was selling because a working example of the Bessamatic would normally sell for more than that price by itself.
 Another clue was that he described it as a Yoighander camera.

-Anyway, it seemed too good a deal to miss, so I purchased it in a ‘Buy in now’ sale for £25 including postage.
+Anyway, it seemed too good a deal to miss, so I purchased it in a ‘Buy in now’ sale for, as I said, £25 including postage.

 Once I’d paid for the Bessamatic I found it took a very long time for the camera to arrive with me.
 So long in fact, that I messaged the seller to see if he had dispatched it and even though he assured me he had, I noticed when it eventually arrived that the actual postage date on the parcel was a couple of days after my message to him.
 I consoled myself with the knowledge that when he eventually posted it it cost him nearly £17 to send it to me first class rather than the £5 I paid for postage.

-Other than waiting a long time for it the camera which arrived seems to be in very good condition.
-All the shutter speeds seem about right and although the aperture blades were a bit reluctant to open and close when I first received it, after a few hours use they settled down and seem fine now.
+Other than waiting a long time for it, the camera which arrived seems to be in very good condition.
+All the shutter speeds seem about right and although the aperture blades were a bit reluctant to open and close when I first received it, after a few hours use they settled down and are fine now.